Cengkaruk/qiscus-sdk-web/docs/getting-started-2.md

 <!-- put on before closing tag of body tag -->
 <script src="path/to/qiscus-sdk.js"></script>
 ```
-To initiate your chat app using Qiscus Chat SDK, you need to include the APP ID that you obtained from your dashboard.
-Inside this init function, you can put more "options" according to what your app needs.
-For example, here we put an Event Handler ( ```loginSuccessCallback```) which will return information after the user has received a message (userData).
+To initiate your chat app using Qiscus Chat SDK, you need to include the `APP ID` that you obtained from your dashboard.
+Inside this `init function`, you can put more "options" according to what your app needs.
+For example, here we put an Event Handler ( ```loginSuccessCallback```) which will return information after the user has received a message (`userData`).
 You can, then, do something with that information inside the Event Handler.
 You can learn more about [Event Handler](https://www.qiscus.com/documentation/web/advanced-section), in the next chapter.
 Here is the sample code of how to initiate your APP ID and calling Event Handler :

 ```html
 QiscusSDK.core.init({